 Enhancing your organization’s innovation capabilities will probably also require some change and transformation management, at least communicating throughout the organization why innovation is significant, what it means to your company, and how you will make it happen.

 03 — ACCELERATE INNOVATION INITIATIVES AND PROJECTS

 To enhance innovation capabilities throughout the company, you will need to staff these projects with people from throughout the business.
 The core team should not work in an isolated lab.
-People from throughout the enterprise could work for example for 3 or 6 months on innovation projects, before going back to their regular job.
-They will have learned how to be innovative during this time and bring the tool set back to their department.
+People from throughout the enterprise could work, for example, for 3 or 6 months on innovation projects before going back to their regular jobs.
+They will have learned how to be innovative during this time and bring the toolset back to their department.

-If you’re looking for showing results and impact, this is the most crucial area, yet you need to have the above elements in place to make sure your innovation projects succeed, and the outcomes are appreciated by the company (because they contribute to strategic objectives and solve strategic challenges).
+If you’re looking to show results and impact, this is the most crucial area, yet you need to have the above elements in place to make sure your innovation projects succeed, and the outcomes are appreciated by the company (because they contribute to strategic objectives and solve strategic challenges).

 04 — CREATE, BUILD, AND LAUNCH NEW GROWTH VENTURES, BUSINESSES, AND STRATEGIES

 The supreme innovation discipline.
 The ultimate impact and contribution innovation has to have is to show results in the form of new growth, new businesses, new business models, and unique competitive advantages.
 BMW’s vision is to “shape tomorrow’s premium mobility”.
 This vision leads their innovation efforts in cars (core), new mobility services (adjacent), new business models (a joint venture with Daimler for these mobility services — transformational), and utterly new mobility concepts for mega-cities (transformational).